zopefoundation/zope.app.apidoc/src/zope/app/apidoc/utilities.rst

   >>> utilities.getFunctionSignature('func')
   Traceback (most recent call last):
   ...
-  TypeError: func must be a function or method
+  TypeError: func must be a function or method not a ...

 A very uncommon, but perfectly valid (in Python 2), case is that tuple arguments are unpacked inside the argument list of the function.
 Here is an example: